United Front Work Department: Civil war and gaining power

-United front policies were most used in two periods before the Chinese Communist Revolution, namely from 1924 to 1927, and from 1936 to 1945, when the CCP cooperated with the Nationalist Party ostensibly to defeat the Japanese.
+United front policies were most used in two periods before the Chinese Communist Revolution, namely from 1924 to 1927, and from 1936 to 1945, when the CCP cooperated with the Kuomintang ostensibly to defeat the Japanese.
 The simplest formulation of united front work in the period was to "rally as many allies as possible in order to...defeat a common enemy."
 According to Mareike Ohlberg, its stated goal was to "build the broadest possible coalition with all social forces that are relevant".

 In the early years, the CCP also used united front policies to cooperate with "disaffected warlords, religious believers, ethnic minorities, overseas Chinese, and minor parties and groups," in order for the CCP to appear democratic and to persuade key groups that the Nationalists were "illegitimate and repressive while the CCP embodied progress, unity, and democracy."
+CCP began to establish united front work departments following the establishment of the Second United Front with the Kuomintang during the Second Sino-Japanese War.
+In 1938, the CCP Central Committee stipulated the establishment of united front work departments under CCP committees at the district level and above.
+On 5 January 1939, a Central United Front Department with Wang Ming in charge was established.
+In May 1944, the Central Urban Work Department was established to coordinate united front efforts.